Nebraska Football’s Defense Proving It’s One of the Best in the Nation

 “Nebraska hasn’t given up a rushing touchdown all year,” Herbstreit said.
 “You talk about the wins, you talk about the physicality, and (the game) is in Lincoln, I think that favors Nebraska personally.
 Their defense not being talked about a lot because it seems like everybody talks about Raiola.
 I think they’ll be locked in today in Lincoln.”

 1620 The Zone's Connor Happer added on X Monday morning that Nebraska's defense is on track to join an even higher elite status with Big Ten rivals.
-Since 2021, only one Big Ten team has had 40 or more sacks, 20 or more takeaways, and 10 or less giveaways in a season - 2023 Penn State.
+Since 2021, only one Big Ten team has had 40 or more sacks, 20 or more takeaways, and 10 or fewer giveaways in a season - 2023 Penn State.

 The Huskers are currently in the top ten nationally in several major categories: opposing points per game (9th), opposing yards per game (10th), opposing yards per play (7th), opposing yards per rush (5th), sack percentage (7th), and turnover margin per game (10th).

-Nebraska takes a break this week for their first bye of the season before matching up with No. 18 Indiana on Oct.
+Nebraska takes a break this week for its first bye of the season before matching up with No. 18 Indiana on Oct.
 19. The Huskers' defense will be tested by one of the nation's best offenses at Ohio State on Oct.
 26 in Columbus.

 The Husker defense held UTEP to 205 total yards.